FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

     1. **Distance resolution** - you can choose gate length 0.75m or 0.2m
 5. Numbers:
     1. **Timeout** - will set the cooldown period for sensor (time from last presence detected to main presence sensor switching into "off" state).
-    2. **Max moving/still distance gate** - will restrict sensor to certail distance.
+    2. **Max moving/still distance gate** - will restrict sensor to a certain distance.
 E.g. if it's set to 6, and distance resolution is 0.75 - max sensor triggering distance will be 4.5 meters.
     3. **G(1-8) moving/still threshold**  - this setting will set the threshold for presence detection for each gate (movement or still presence respectively).
-If amoung of energy for corresponding gate will be greater than this threshold - sensor will feel presence in that gate.
+If the amount of energy for the corresponding gate is greater than this threshold—the sensor will detect presence in that gate.

 #### Calibration
 The idea is simple: